The PokerGods Course

 Twelve lessons.
 From cold table to confident.
 No fluff, no upsell, no homework you will not finish.

+Welcome, friend.
 You will not become a winning player in twelve lessons.
 Nobody does.
 What you will get is the language and the math that every serious player carries in their head without thinking.
 After this you can read a strategy article, watch a stream, or play a hand, and understand what is happening and why.

-0 of 12 lessons complete
+0 of 12 lessons cleared

 Foundations